fluree/fluree.cli/README.md

 To download a specific version: `https://fluree-cli-releases-public.s3.amazonaws.com/fluree_cli-${VERSION}.zip`, for example [https://fluree-cli-releases-public.s3.amazonaws.com/fluree_cli-0.1.0.zip](https://fluree-cli-releases-public.s3.amazonaws.com/fluree_cli-0.1.0.zip).

-Simply put the `fluree_cli.jar` in the folder where your Fluree network is running, and issue `java -jar fluree_cli.jar` to run the CLI.
+Put the `fluree_cli.jar` in the folder where your Fluree network is running, and issue `java -jar fluree_cli.jar` to run the CLI.

 #### Versions